Crohn’s Disease Treatment in Wichita, KS

 - Night sweats

 Sometimes, people with Crohn’s Disease may not experience many symptoms, but they can be triggered by specific foods.
-While digestive issues can be a symptom of numerous GI problems, talk to your doctor if specific foods give you these symptoms, as it may be a sign of Crohn’s Disease.
+While digestive issues can be a symptom of numerous GI problems, talk to your gastroenterologist if specific foods give you these symptoms, as it may be a sign of Crohn’s Disease.

 Treatment for Crohn’s Disease